jseidl/hass-magic_areas/README.md

 Group and automatically convert different unit sensors of the same `device class` together!

-Aggregates are plain Home Assistant's [Groups](https://www.home-assistant.io/integrations/group/) and behave the same.
+Aggregates are plain Home Assistant [Groups](https://www.home-assistant.io/integrations/group/) and behave the same.
 Sensors of the same `device class` but with different `units of measurement` will be normalized and converted according to your unit system.

-Even if you only have one sensor of each `device class`, aggregates allows you to reference a single entity on your auotmations while considering all others of the same `device class` but also allowing you to add new devices/entities to an area and having them automatically be considered in your automations that reference their aggregates.
+Even if you only have one sensor of each `device class`, aggregates allows you to reference a single entity in your automations while considering all others of the same `device class` but also allowing you to add new devices/entities to an area and having them automatically be considered in your automations that reference their aggregates.

 ### Light Groups

-Probably the most utilized feature of Magic Areas, allows you to automatically control your areas' lights according an area's state.
+Probably the most utilized feature of Magic Areas, allows you to automatically control your area's lights according an area's state.
 Would you like to have your overhead lights turned on when dark, but only your accent lights when watching TV unless you're sleeping then only a small light strip under your bed?
-Magic Areas got you covered!
+Magic Areas has got you covered!

-Our light groups are also smarter, meaning when you change brightness or color, for example, in a Magic Light Group, unlike regular Light Groups, it won't turn on other lights member of the same group that are off, effecively allowing changes in a light group to affect only lights that are currently on!
+Our light groups are also smarter, meaning when you, for example, change brightness or color in a Magic Light Group, unlike regular Light Groups, it won't turn on other lights that are members of the same group that are off, effecively allowing changes in a light group to affect only lights that are currently on!

 When an area is clear or it gets bright, Magic Areas will take care of turning the lights off for you!